 Originally signed by the Detroit Tigers in 1989, Lima reached the big leagues with the club in 1994.
 Following the 1996 campaign, he was dealt to the Houston Astros as part of a nine player trade.
 By 1998, he was a key part of the Houston rotation, recording 16 wins.
-The following season, 1999, would be his best in the majors, as he want 21-10 with a 3.58 ERA as his team won the NL Central title.
+The following season, 1999, would be his best in the majors, as he finished 21-10 with a 3.58 ERA and his team won the NL Central title.
 Lima is listed as having played one game at third base in 1999, although he never actually took the field at the position.
 The quirk was a result of the Astros' game of June 13th against the San Diego Padres being suspended with the Astros batting in the bottom of the 8th inning when manager Larry Dierker suffered a seizure in the dugout.
-When the game was resumed on July 23rd, two of the Astros' players - CF Carl Everett and 3B Ricky Gutierrez - were now on the disabled list, while starting pitcher Shane Reynolds was unavailable to return to the mound.
-As the Astros could not leave the two positions in their line-up unoccupied while they completed their turn at bat, but not wanting to commit to a precise spot in the batting order for their pitcher, they inserted the name of two starting pitchers in the line-up when play resumed: Scott Elarton in CF, and Lima at 3B.
+When the game was resumed on July 23rd, two of the Astros' players - center fielder Carl Everett and third baseman Ricky Gutierrez - were now on the disabled list, while starting pitcher Shane Reynolds was unavailable to return to the mound.
+As the Astros could not leave the two positions in their lineup unoccupied while they completed their turn at bat, but not wanting to commit to a precise spot in the batting order for their pitcher, they inserted the name of two starting pitchers in the lineup when play resumed: Scott Elarton in center field and Lima at third base.
 When the Padres came to bat in the top of the 9th, Dierker, who had since returned to the helm, inserted regular substitutes for his two "ghost players".

 Following his days in the majors, Lima continued to play professionally.
 He was 4-3 with a 2.78 ERA in the 2006-2007 Dominican League season, then went 5-0 with a 1.54 ERA in the playoffs.
 He was 0-1 with a 2.33 ERA in the Caribbean Series, taking the lone loss for the Águilas Cibaeñas.
 In 2007, he was 13-4 with a 3.60 ERA for the Saraperos de Saltillo, tying Nerio Rodriguez for the most wins in the Mexican League.
 He split 2008 between the Korea Baseball Organization and the Atlantic League.
 With the KIA Tigers, he was 3-6 with a 4.89 ERA before being released to make room for Kane Davis.
 He pitched in the independent Golden Baseball League in 2009 for the Long Beach Armada and the Edmonton Capitals.

-Lima held the record for most career wins (89) by a pitcher with an ERA of 5.00 or greater though Sidney Ponson surpassed him in 2009 when he retired with 91 wins and a 5.03 ERA.
-There have been 25 different pitchers who had a season with at least 16 losses and an ERA above 6.00: he is the only pitcher with two such seasons.
+At one time, Lima held the record for most career wins (89) by a pitcher with an ERA of 5.00 or greater.
+Sidney Ponson surpassed him in 2009 when he retired with 91 wins and a 5.03 ERA.
+There have been 25 different pitchers who put together a season with at least 16 losses and an ERA above 6.00: he is the only pitcher with two such seasons.

 The brother of minor leaguer Joel Lima, Lima was known for his sunny disposition and his love of music.
 He once performed the national anthem before a Los Angeles Dodgers game and led a band which would perform at team functions.
 Each of his pitching starts was referred to by him as "Lima Time".